Multiprobe Cosmology from the Abundance of SPT Clusters and DES Galaxy Clustering and Weak Lensing: Analysis Method

 We follow the DES~Y3 \threextwopt\ analysis and apply the same uniform priors on \Om, $\Omega_\mathrm{b}$, $\Omega_\nu h^2$, $h$, $n_s$, and $A_s$, see Table~I in \cite{DESY33x2pt}.
 We consider \sig\ as a derived parameter.

 As demonstrated in the previous subsections, the cluster abundance and mass calibration likelihood and the \threextwopt\ likelihood are effectively independent.
-Therefore, instead of running an excessively expensive MCMC chain to explore the joint high-dimensional parameter space, we adopt an importance sampling approach.
-In this approach, the samples of the posterior parameter distribution of one analysis get updated weights corresponding to the likelihood of the other analysis.
+Therefore, instead of running an excessively expensive Markov chain Monte Carlo (MCMC) to explore the joint high-dimensional parameter space, we adopt an importance sampling approach.
+In this approach, the samples of the posterior parameter distribution of one analysis are updated by multiplying their weights with the likelihood of the other analysis; the resulting samples describe the joint distribution.
 Typically though, this procedure leads to noisy posterior distributions because the effective sample size decreases.
 To mitigate this effect, we first train normalizing flows to learn the posterior distributions of the SPT cluster and DES \threextwopt\ analyses.\footnote{The original SPT cluster analysis assumed different priors on the cosmological parameters \citep{bocquet24II}.
 To enable the importance sampling analysis, we reran the cluster analysis using the DES~Y3 priors.
 The recovered results were essentially unchanged.}

 A normalizing flow is a generative model in machine learning that learns the bijective mapping between a simple distribution and the target probability distribution \citep{rezende15NF, kobyzev20NFintro, papamakarios17MAF}.
-In our case, the simple distribution is a multivariate normal distribution, and the training set is the samples of an MCMC chain (from the SPT or DES analysis).
+In our case, the simple distribution is a multivariate normal distribution, and the training set are the MCMC samples (from the SPT or DES analysis).
 Once the transformation is known, one can draw a large number of samples from the target distribution by drawing samples from the normal distribution and applying the transformation.
 Furthermore, one can obtain the posterior probability at any point in parameter space by applying the inverse transformation.
-We use a modified implementation of \textsc{FlowJax}\footnote{\url{https://danielward27.github.io/flowjax}} that can handle weighted samples.\footnote{Our implementation is available at \url{https://github.com/SebastianBocquet/flowjax}.}
+We use a modified implementation of \textsc{FlowJax}\footnote{\url{https://danielward27.github.io/flowjax}.} that can handle weighted samples.\footnote{Our implementation is available at \url{https://github.com/SebastianBocquet/flowjax}.}